andreadibiase/GPT-LogSpotLight/readme.md

 ## Getting Started

 To utilize an application within the GPT-LogSpotLight suite, please refer to the ReadMe.md file within each application's directory for specific instructions.
-The applications are built on Python and require various libraries that can be installed via pip from the provided `requirements.txt` file in each application's directory.
+The applications are built on Python and require various libraries (check the provided `requirements.txt` file in each application's directory).

 ## Future Developments